DarioBeneventi/Cybersecurity_Portfolio/README.md

 I'm dedicated to continuous growth, and I'm eager to collaborate and learn from experienced professionals in the field.
 While I'm just starting, I'm passionate about contributing to the ever-evolving discipline of cybersecurity.

 Feel free to explore my journey, and let's connect to discuss how I can develop and contribute to the cybersecurity community.

+Other repositories that i created and could be usefull